gvwilson/thirdbit/pages/advice.md

 go together."
 In my experience, this is wrong: going alone is good for a fast start, but after that, both speed and distance come from having partners.
-Researchers and practitioners can each do great things on their own, but both are better able to solve big problems---problems that really matter---if they find ways to work together.
+Researchers and practitioners can each do great things on their own, but both are better able to solve big problems—problems that really matter—if they find ways to work together.

 ## Talking People Into Things